evansm7/vftool/README.md

 Only the `-k` argument is required (for a path to the kernel image), and all other arguments are optional.
 The (current) default is 1 CPU, 512MB RAM, "console=hvc0", NAT-based networking, no discs or initrd and creates a pty for the console.

 The `-t` option permits the console to either use stdin/stdout (option `0`), or to create a pseudo terminal (option `1`, the default) and wait for you to attach something to it, as in the example below.
 The pseudo terminal (pty) approach gives a useful interactive console (particularly handy for setting up your VM), but stdin/stdout and immediate startup are more useful for launching VMs in a script.

+Multiple disc images can be attached by using several `-d` or `-c` options.
+The discs are attached in the order they are given on the command line, which should then influence which device they appear as.
+For example, `-d foo -d bar -c blah` will create three virtio-blk devices, `/dev/vda`, `/dev/vdb`, `/dev/vdc` attached to _foo_, _bar_ and _blah_ respectively.
+Up to 8 discs can be attached.

 The kernel should be uncompressed.
 The initrd may be a gz.
 Disc images are raw/flat files (nothing fancy like qcow2).